 5-Must-Do-Coding-Questions-To-Ace-Product-Based-Company-Interviews

-We have once again compiled a list of must-do coding questions for product-based companies.
+Once again, we have compiled a list of must-do coding questions for product-based companies.
 A must-read for anyone looking to crack the interview of technology-based firms.

 Over the past few years, trends have shown that the most important topics for interviews in product-based companies focus on Data Structures and Algorithms.

-Since Data Structures and Algorithms tell a lot about how competent a candidate is, being thorough in these fields is crucial.
-So, let’s find out more about the topics to focus on and the questions to keep note of.
+Since Data Structures and Algorithms tell a lot about a candidate’s competence, thoroughness in these fields is crucial.
+So, let’s find out more about the topics to focus on and the questions to note.

 Must Do Coding Questions for Product Based Companies